New Approaches on Women’s Health – Howell Foundation announces 2014 UCSD Scholarship Awards

 - Scholarships totaling $16,800 to fund undergraduate research for students at UCSD

 San Diego, CA. – April 4th.
-The Howell Foundation and UCSD awarded over $16,000 dollars towards their undergraduate research.
+The Howell Foundation and UCSD awarded over $16,000 dollars towards their undergraduate research in an effort to glean new approaches on women’s health.
 Antibiotic resistance, cardiomyopathy, pre-eclampsia and papillary thyroid carcinoma are the areas of study that the Howell Scholars will research.
 The recipients of the Howell-UCSD scholarship awards will be announced in the Foundation’s event on April 4th “Nutrition: A Novel Approach to Pain Management”.